chloelarkin/county-covid-cases/README.md

-# Projecting COVID-19 Incidence Rates among Counties in the United States
+# Causal Modeling of COVID-19 Case Rates among Counties in the United States

 ## Abstract